7 minute read

 selfLink: ""

-Certificates specify which issuer will be used to obtain the certificate from by specifying the spec.issuerRef field (in our case the cluster issuer created in the step above).
+Certificates specify which issuer will be used to obtain the certificate by specifying the spec.issuerRef field (in our case, the cluster issuer created in the step above).

-Furhtermore, the Certificate resource will generate the certificate for the wildcard domain (the route *.apps in our cluster) with an specific duration (90d) and will be renewed automatically 15d before their expiration.
+Furthermore, the Certificate resource will generate the certificate for the wildcard domain (the route *.apps in our cluster) with a specific duration (90d) and will be renewed automatically 15d before its expiration.

-The signed certificate (Let’s Encrypt) for the default ingress controller exposing *.apps routes, will be generated automatically into the namespace of openshift-ingress and stored un a Secret resource named apps-ocp4, once the issuer has successfully issued the requested certificate.
+The signed certificate (Let’s Encrypt) for the default ingress controller exposing *.apps routes will be generated automatically in the openshift-ingress namespace and stored in a Secret resource named apps-ocp4, once the issuer has successfully issued the requested certificate.

 The Certificate will be issued using the issuer named ca-issuer in the openshift-ingress namespace.